Edna O’Brien: Commentary

 Declan Kiberd, ‘Growing Up Absurd: Edna O’Brien and The Country Girls’, in Munira H. Mutran & Laura P. Z. Izarra, eds., Irish Studies in Brazil (Sao Paolo: Associação Editorial Humanitas 2005): ‘[...]
 Edna O’Brien has reserved particular praise for the quality of James Joyce’s letters to his partner Nora Barnacle, which deal with “her own sexual prowess, no small thing for a convent girl from Galway and a radical thing in defiance of that male illusion whereby women were expected to maintain a mystique and conceal their deepest sexual impulses.”
 (James Joyce, p.74-5.)
 Once again what is notable in her commentary is not just her insistence that sexuality and maternity are not contradictory, but also a pained recognition (shared with Joyce) that sexual and personal fulfillment may be considered irreconcilable in a pornographic culture which sees a woman’s full involvement in sexual activity as conditional upon her erasure as an individual (and even, in some extreme cases, as conditional upon her death).
 What attracted Joyce to Nora Bernacle may have been what interested Caithleen in Mr. Gentleman: the sense of “a hazy and sensual” disposition, which might be remoulded upon the lines best pleasing to the remoulder.
 Bringing such awesome expectations to the sexual relation, such persons were bound for disappointment, and for the search for some type of compensation in the more trivial pleasures of daily existence. / Like O’Brien, Joyce never fully escaped the net of Roman Catholicism.
 Childhood, says O’Brien, “occupies at most twelve years of our early life [...] and yet the bulk of the rest of our lives is shadowed or coloured by that time”.
 (Grace Eckley, Edna O’Brien, NJ: Bucknell UP 1974, p.75; here pp.158-59; see full text in Ricorso Library, “Criticism”, infra.)

 Anne Enright, ‘Murderous love’ [review of The Light of Evening], in The Guardian ([Sat.]
 14 Oct.
 2006): ‘Edna O’Brien was the first Irish woman ever to have sex.
 For some decades, indeed, she was the only Irish woman to have had sex - the rest just had children.
 This was a heroic and sometimes difficult position to maintain in the national imagination, and it is no wonder that she occasionally sounds a little defensive.
 O’Brien’s women criticise themselves so much that you wonder why anyone else would want to join in.
 Still, they sometimes do join in, and she remains an unsettled, unsettling figure within the Irish literary pantheon.
 If only she would give us heroines with the candour and clarity of Caithleen in her first book, The Country Girls - good, honest, peasant sexiness, fresh from the convent school - then we would know where we stood.
 But she will not.
 Her women are not safe from the world.
 These are porous creatures: O’Brien writes about women who are not strong; they are subject to doubts, panics, vanities and confusions - and they know all this, and it still does not make them strong.
 Dignity is their solace, and dignity makes them foolish, and they are always undone by desire.
 They are, as you may gather, completely honest, completely courageous, and heroic on the slenderest and most absolute of terms. [...]
 The Country Girls presented us with a young woman who was sexually interested in sad old men - and was completely cheerful about it.
 Over the course of the next several books, however, damage rose to the surface of O’Brien’s work, like a slow bruise.
 It became apparent what was actually remarkable about her writing, what had been remarkable all along: it was not sex, at all, but honesty.’
-(See full-text version - as attached.)
+(See full-text copy - as attached.)

 [ top ]